cnkieffer/us-forest-health-map/README.md

-# us-forest-health-map
-Final Project Proposal
+# US Forest Health Map

-Christina Kieffer
+### Christina Kieffer

-Project Descript:
+## Project Descript:
-For my final project I would like to focus on the current health of US forests.
-Potentially, I will look at depletion of National Forest Boundaries, invasive plants, timber harvests, land utilization, FIA landcover county estimates for different years, hazardous sites, and potentially including climate data.
-The final map may or may not include all of these variables.
-The purpose is to identify areas that are in need of restoration and conservation.
-The final map will resemble what we created in this weeks lesson.

-Working Title:
-Health of US Forests
+For this project I would like to focus on the current health of US forests.
+The purpose is to help foresters and stackholders determine what areas have the greatest restoration needs.
+THis will be done by looking at the percent forest cover throughout the low 48 US states over 5 years from 2020-2024.
+This map can be displayed viewing forest cover percent over the state or within a county.

+Users should note this map only cover forest ecosystems and does not include other ecosystem types within the United States.

-Data Sources:
+## Data Sources:
 https://www.mrlc.gov/data

 Map Objectives: